CaptainArbitrary/ManyMedicines/README.md

 Many Medicines is a mod for the [Ludeon Studios](https://ludeon.com/) game [Rimworld](https://rimworldgame.com/).
 It adds several new [medical drugs](https://rimworldwiki.com/wiki/Medical_drugs) that players can use to treat acute diseases, manage chronic conditions, or save lives.

 This mod is made for Rimworld 1.4.
-DLCs are not supported but not required.
+DLCs are supported but not required.

 | :exclamation: | Many Medicines is currently under active development.
 A release to Steam Workshop is planned in the near-ish future, but remember that it'll be ready when it's ready. |
 |-|-|